Ntare V of Burundi: Execution

 Ntare V returned to Burundi in March 1972.
-Soon afterwards the Hutus began an uprising against the government and established the short-lived state of Martyazo.
-Ugandan president, Idi Amin, claimed he received a written guarantee from President Micombero that Ntare could return to Burundi and live there as a private citizen.
+Ugandan President Idi Amin claimed he received a written guarantee from President Micombero that Ntare could return to Burundi and live there as a private citizen.
 Using the helicopter at his disposal from Amin, Ntare arrived.
 Within a few hours he was put under house arrest in the former palace in Gitega.
 Soon after, an official radio broadcast proclaimed that Ntare was trying to instigate a mercenary invasion of Burundi to take back rule.
+Whether the former monarch had really intended to peacefully return or actually plotted a takeover, as Micombero's government alleged, remains unclear.
 Some ministers favored keeping him under restricted protection in Gitega, while others wanted him dead.
-The situation was unofficially resolved when Ntare was assassinated sometime between Saturday evening, 29 April, and the following morning, under circumstances which remain unclear.
+As the government discussed its next moves, Ntare remained under house arrest in Gitega.

-Whether there was a conspiracy or his death involved with a violent spontaneous outbreak in Gitega has not been determined.
+On 29 April, Hutu rebels began an uprising against the Burundian government.
+Around the same time, Micombero dismissed his entire cabinet.
+At the evening of the same day, Ntare was assassinated by Burundian soldiers under circumstances which remain unclear.
+Whether there was a conspiracy or his death involved a spontaneous outbreak of violence in Gitega has not been determined.
+Researcher Nigel Watt argued that Ntare's murder was motivated by the Burundian government's fear that monarchists might support the Hutu rebellion; by the time of his death, the former mwami was seen as a champion of the interests of both Hutu as well as Tutsi-Banyaruguru marginalized by Micombero.
 Radio Nationale du Burundi (RNB Broadcasting) announced that the king was shot while attempting to escape from the palace where he had been "under arrest".
 The king's supporters claim he was taken from the Royal Palace and executed by a firing squad before being thrown into a common grave.
 The king was 24 years old.
 Meanwhile, the Hutu uprising was quelled by Micombero's forces.
-Between 80,000 and 210,000 people died in the ensuing war and genocide.
+Between 80,000 and 210,000 people died in the ensuing mass killings.